FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 ## Ending Notes
 ____
 Thank you for taking the time to read this!
-If you have any questions about the syntax be sure to message me on Discord :)<br>
+If you have any questions about the syntax be sure to message me on Discord, my tag is Flamemaster#9696 :)<br>
 Also, be sure to check out the [Examples](EXAMPLES.md)!